celo-org/docs/blog/04-2-2023-Art-Trading-with-Smart-Contracts-A-Marketplace-for-Authentic-Artifacts/Art-Trading-with-Smart-Contracts-A-Marketplace-for-Authentic-Artifacts.md

 }
 ```

+Click this link to access the full code [Github repo](https://github.com/Ogoyi/artifacts)

 To commence, we'll generate a new file on Remix named `Artifact.sol`.
 Here's a link that will show you how to create a new file on Remix. [here](https://remix-ide.readthedocs.io/en/latest/file_explorer.html#:~:text=Creating%20new%20files,-There%20are%202&text=The%20first%20is%20to%20click,will%20open%20in%20the%20Editor.).

 Once you have created a new file on Remix, we will start by declaring some statements in our smart contract.